As long as philosophy is concerned, ontologies are meant to distinguish between realms of knowledge and their description through languages.

-The immersion of enterprises into digital environments calls for a seamless integration of data analytics, information systems, and knowledge based decision-making.
+While ontologies are often reduced to the extended graph-based thesauruses and semantic networks used in business intelligence, the immersion of enterprises into digital environments calls for a broader understanding of ontologies that would ensure a seamless integration of data analytics, information systems, and knowledge based decision-making.
 That can be best achieved through an ontological approach to enterprise architecture frameworks.

 In contrast to systems architecture, enterprise architecture must maintain a continuous and consistent representation of business environments and objectives because:

-A beta version using OWL 2 is available for comments on the Stanford/Protégé portal with the link: Caminao Ontological Kernel (Tutor00).
+These requirements can be best satisfied through comprehensive ontologies, and that’s the objective of the Caminao kernel developed with OWL 2.
+A beta version is available for comments on the Stanford/Protégé portal with the link Caminao Ontological Kernel (Cake_Diner).

-From a theoretical perspective the objective is to demonstrate the benefits of the Stanford modeling paradigm that defines systems as containers managing symbolic representations (aka surrogates) of operational environments.
+From a conceptual perspective the objective is to demonstrate the benefits of the Stanford modeling paradigm that defines systems as containers managing symbolic representations (aka surrogates) of operational environments.

 From a functional perspective the kernel is to meet the principles of knowledge representation set by Davis, Shrobe, and Szolovits in their seminal article: